United Armenia: Official position of Armenia

-Nakhichevan
+Nakhchivan

+Up until the Great Surgun (1604) and Azerbaijan's ethnic cleansing policies in the 20th century, Armenians had comprised a significant demographic group in the region.
 Armenian tradition says that Nakhichevan (Նախիջևան Naxidjevan in Armenian and Naxçıvan in Azerbaijani) was founded by Noah.
 Armenians have been living in Nakhichevan since ancient times.
 It was one of gavars of Vaspurakan province of the Kingdom of Armenia.
 In 189 BC, Nakhchivan became part of the new Kingdom of Armenia established by Artaxias I. Within the kingdom, the region of present-day Nakhichevan was part of the Ayrarat, Vaspurakan and Syunik provinces.

 By the 16th century, control of Nakhichevan passed to the Safavid dynasty of Persia.
 Because of its geographic position, it frequently suffered during the earlier wars between Persia and the Ottoman Empire in the 14th to 18th centuries.
 In 1604–1605, Shah Abbas I, concerned that the lands of Nakhichevan and the surrounding areas could potentially pass into Ottoman hands, decided to institute a scorched earth policy.
-He forced some 300,000 Armenians, including the Armenian population of Nakhichevan to leave their homes and move to the Persian provinces south of the Aras River.
+In what is called the Great Surgun, he forced 300,000 Armenians, including those from Nakhichevan to leave their homes and move to the Persian provinces south of the Aras River.
 After the last 1826-1828 Russo-Persian War, Nakhichevan became part of Russia per the Treaty of Turkmenchay after Persia's forced ceding.
 Alexandr Griboyedov, the Russian envoy to Persia, reported that 1,228 Armenian families from Persia migrated to Nakhichevan, while prior to their migration there were 2,024 Muslim and 404 Armenian families living in the province.

-According to the 1897 Russian Empire Census, the Nakhichevan uyezd of the Erivan Governorate had a population of 100,771, of which 34,672 were Armenian (34.4%), while Caucasian Tatars (Azerbaijanis) numbered 64,151 or 63.7% of the total population.
+According to the 1897 Russian Empire census, the Nakhichevan uyezd of the Erivan Governorate had a population of 100,771, of which 34,672 were Armenian (34.4%), while Caucasian Tatars (Azerbaijanis) numbered 64,151 or 63.7% of the total population.
 The proportion of Armenian was around 40% prior to World War I. Nakhichevan was disputed between Armenia and Azerbaijan from 1918 to 1920 during the countries' brief independence.
-The Armenian population of Nakhichevan largely fled the area during the Ottoman invasion in 1918.
+Due to the Ottoman invasion in 1918, 100,000 Armenians fled from Nakhichevan.
 By June 1919, after the British troops left the area, Armenia succeeded in establishing control over Nakhichevan.
 Some of the Nakhichevan Armenians returned to their homes in summer 1919.
 Again, more violence erupted in 1919 leaving some 10,000 Armenians dead and some 45 Armenian villages destroyed.